MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

    DevTools extension integrated with Visual Studio Code Debugger workflow
 :::image-end:::

-For more information, navigate to [Launching Edge DevTools from the JS Debugger workflow][GithubVscodeEdgeDevtoolsDebuggerIntegration].
+For more information, see [Browser debugging with Microsoft Edge DevTools integration in Visual Studio Code](../../../../visual-studio-code/microsoft-edge-devtools-extension#browser-debugging-with-microsoft-edge-devtools-integration-in-visual-studio-code).
 Get the [Microsoft Edge Developer Tools for Visual Studio Code extension][VisualstudioMarketplaceMsEdgedevtoolsVscodeEdgeDevtools].
 Microsoft Visual Studio Code updates extensions automatically; to update this extension manually instead, navigate to [Update an extension manually][VisualstudioCodeDocsEditorExtensionGalleryUpdateExtensionManually].
 You can file issues and contribute to the extension on the [vscode-edge-devtools GitHub repo][GithubMicrosoftVscodeEdgeDevtools].

 <!-- ====================================================================== -->